Multicolored tourmaline bracelet Brazil AA (5-6mm balls)

 Little reminder

 Tourmalines come in various shades.
-They can also be bicolored or multicolor.
-There is a wide variety of tourmalines, of different colors, from opaque to transparent, with striated or hexagonal structures.
+They can also be bi-colored or multicolored.
+There is a wide variety of tourmalines, ranging from opaque to transparent, with striated or hexagonal structures.
 They have a rhombohedral crystal system.
-It is an igneous and metamorphic rock that can come from hydrothermal deposits.
+It is an igneous and metamorphic rock that can originate from hydrothermal deposits.

-Thus, tourmalines have varied compositions such as magnesium silicates, sodium silicates, iron silicates, clay, fluorides and borosilicate.
+Thus, tourmalines have varied compositions such as magnesium silicates, sodium silicates, iron silicates, clay silicates, fluorides, and borosilicate silicates.
 Tourmalines are actually a whole family of stones, which have the same internal structure, but differ in chemical composition and therefore in color and appearance.

 The tourmaline family is an attractive variety in the world of fine stones.
 They crystallize in all possible colors.
 They are highly prized in jewelry because of their high hardness (7 to 7.5).
-They have resplendent hues and an exceptional quality of brilliance.
+They possess resplendent hues and exceptional brilliance.

-The strong birefringence of tourmalines means that no two tourmalines have the same color.
+The strong birefringence of tourmalines means that no two tourmalines are the same color.
 Jewelers-designers can therefore offer unique creations of great originality.
-Gem quality tourmaline (transparent) will be cut into facets, in various shapes (pear, oval, round, etc.).
+Gem-quality (transparent) tourmaline will be faceted in various shapes (pear, oval, round, etc.).
 Translucent to opaque tourmaline of well-defined colors will be cut into cabochons or polished slices.

-Tourmalines come in various colors and can therefore be combined to create bracelets or necklaces.
+Tourmalines come in a variety of colors and can be combined to create bracelets or necklaces.
 Let's take a look at the most commonly used ones.

 Blue tourmaline

 Blue tourmaline is also known as indigolite or indicolite.
 It is a stone with a light to dark blue color.
-It is distinguished from other tourmalines by having a transparent appearance in its raw form.
+It is distinguished from other tourmalines by its transparent appearance in its raw form.

-In lithotherapy, it is a stone of appeasement and serenity.
+In lithotherapy, it is a stone of calm and serenity.
 It frees the mind from negative thoughts.
-It encourages fidelity in love as in friendship and honesty.
-Blue tourmaline dispels feelings of sadness, malaise and despair to make way for positive feelings.
+It encourages loyalty in love and friendship, as well as honesty.
+Blue tourmaline dispels feelings of sadness, unease, and despair, making room for positive feelings.

 Brown tourmaline

-Brown tourmaline or dravite is a variety of tourmaline of brown or mahogany color, sometimes so dark that it is confused with black tourmaline.
-It is a mineral of the cyclosilicate family, hydroxylated with sodium, aluminum and magnesium.
+Brown tourmaline or dravite is a variety of tourmaline that is brown or mahogany in color, sometimes so dark that it is confused with black tourmaline.
+It is a mineral of the cyclosilicate family, hydroxylated with sodium, aluminum, and magnesium.

-In lithotherapy, it helps to overcome life's difficulties and gives the courage to accept the unthinkable.
-It allows you to make peace with your past and identify the origin of certain blockages often linked to childhood.
+In lithotherapy, it helps overcome life's difficulties and gives the courage to accept the unthinkable.
+It allows one to make peace with one's past and identify the origin of certain blockages often linked to childhood.
 Brown tourmaline is a stone rich in magnesium.
 It allows its wearer to better fix magnesium during supplementation treatments.

 Yellow tourmaline